The Difference Between Open Peril Coverage and Named Peril Coverage

 As you might have gathered by this point in the article, both open and named peril insurance policies have distinct advantages and disadvantages.
 Which is why many property owners wonder if it's possible to combine open and named peril insurance policies.

-Can You Combine Open and Named Peril Insurance Policies?
+Can You Combine Open Peril and Named Peril Insurance Policies?

-Yes, it's possible, and actually very common, to combine open and named peril insurance policies.
+Yes, it's possible, and very common to combine open and named peril insurance policies.

 For example, let's say your standard open peril homeowner's insurance policy excludes flood damage.
 You could purchase a specific flood named peril insurance policy to ensure your home has that protection.